ajschumacher/gog/README.md

  * A web service for sharing visualizations.

-### How is this not exactly Plotly?

-It's similar.
+### Related Things

+#### R `htmlwidgets`

+[htmlwidgets](https://github.com/ramnathv/htmlwidgets) is a very neat project that makes it easy to generate web visualizations from and in R. It's all very R-based, and the functions that get produced can take any sort of input data and arguments.
+The way they've standardized the approach, however, means it would likely be relatively straightforward to take an `htmlwidget`-ized visualization and transform it to a `gog` visualization.

+#### Plotly

 [Plotly](https://plot.ly/) is pretty neat.
 But there are two problems with Plotly: how it works, and how it works.

  1. How it works
      * Plotly's APIs force you to put your data into their format.
 I don't think Plotly `traces` are a nice abstraction.
 I don't think it's the right design to have the data processing side say so much about how the plot should be made.
 I just want to throw data in and see it.